daattali/beautiful-jekyll/_posts/2021-06-11-summer-2021-homeschool-resources-and-routine.md

 **_Morning time:_**

-* Prayer loop: Rosary, finish devotional, and then start Imitation of Christ for Children
+* Prayer loop: rosary, finish devotional, and then start Imitation of Christ for Children
-* Poetry readings: we're currently working through year 2 and 3 of Ambleside Online's poetry rotation
+* Poetry readings: we're currently working through year 2 and 3 of [Ambleside Online's poetry rotation](https://www.amblesideonline.org/Poets.shtml)
-* Religion loop: Finish Religion 1, Dangerous Journey, Life of our Lord for Children/Old Testament
+* Religion loop: finish Religion 1, Dangerous Journey, Life of our Lord for Children/Old Testament
 * Math:
   * [Family Time Math](https://my-little-robins-shop.myshopify.com/collections/math/products/family-time-math-digital-download).
 My friend Leah gifted me with this math program and I'm so excited to use it with the children.
 You can find it [here](https://my-little-robins-shop.myshopify.com/collections/math/products/family-time-math-digital-download).
 It looks so enjoyable and will be so bonding for us!
   * Addition Facts that Stick
-* Readaloud: The Water Babies/Canadian History (Year 1)
+* Readaloud: The Water Babies/[Canadian History](https://www.amblesideonline.org/Canada.shtml) (Year 1)

 **_Loop subjects:_**